BatGap Logo

 Rick: Were you a cop, or were you doing some computer work?

 David: It was kind of a combination.
-I was a sworn officer, but developing evidence control systems, and managing the evidence.
-And quartermaster, issuing the sidearms and uniforms and all that stuff, various kinds of roles like that.
-It was kind of a fish out of water kind of experience.
-So there was this question in my mind, what’s going on here?
+I was a sworn officer, but I was developing evidence-control systems and managing the evidence.
+I was also a quartermaster, issuing the sidearms and uniforms and all that stuff, and doing various kinds of roles like that.

-And what happened over time is that I started to have these brief little flashes, sort of experiences, things that would come up, sort of like memories, but weren’t familiar.
-And then over time, they kind of opened up, and I started to become aware that I was remembering prior lifetimes.
-And one of the things that was interesting, the easiest way to remember an older memory like that is strong memories, which basically usually means challenging in some way, difficult memories.
+One of the things that was interesting was that the easiest way to remember an older memory like that is through strong memories, which basically usually means challenging in some way—difficult memories.
 And so that can be the doorway in.
 It’s not an easy process, because you have to be comfortable enough to be willing to see that, whatever.

-Rick: So for instance, if you had been in Auschwitz or something, you have a strong memory, and you have to be comfortable enough to be able to relive that to some extent.
+Rick: So, for instance, if you had been in Auschwitz or something, you have a strong memory, and you have to be comfortable enough to be able to relive that to some extent.

 David: Yeah, and sort of, I guess, have the platform to be willing to know how to purify that, to have the tools to be able to clear that.
 Otherwise, you’re just basically bringing that old trauma back into your life now.